 For shirt colors we’ll send your choice of colors we have in stock.
 We can’t stock shirts in all colors and sizes, but can special make one from available color if you don’t mind the 1 to 3 month delay.
 Undershirt color isn’t critical.
 We’ll make VB shirts in custom sizes, but need extra $9 and a shirt that fits you for pattern, or very precise measurements.
 Sleeves will be made 4 to 5″ longer so you can raise your arm with the wrist velcro closed.
-Or purchase enough FUZZY STUFF to make your own (we’ll even chalk mark your selected size pattern on it so you can modify it as wanted).
+Or purchase enough FUZZY STUFF to make your own.
 Buy Now!

 The first popular use of VB protection was socks to keep feet warm and dry, and boots dry and unfrozen.
 Without VB socks, water evaporates from your feet, condenses in your boots and soaks your socks and feet.
 That distilled fresh water softens the skin and promotes fungus and bacterial infections.